ahmed-barakat333/LRI_MM_Pain/README.md

 The contents of this repository include:
 ---------------------------------------

-1- **Transcriptomic_analysis**: Data and code used to analyse transcriptomic data of multiple myeloma (MM) cell types and senosry neurons.
+1- **Transcriptomic_raw_data_analysis**: Data and code used to analyse transcriptomic data of multiple myeloma (MM) cell types and senosry neurons.
 This folder has the following subfolders:

  - `Individual_datasets`: Data and code used to analyse individual datasets of MM cell types and senosry neurons.
 This folder is subdivided into the following subfolders:
      - `MM`: This folder contains folders of individual datasets of MM cell types (`ADCY`, `BMSC`, `EC`, `HSC`, `MP`, `NEUT`, `NKC`, `OCY`, `OPC`, `PC`, `Treg`, `WBM`).